yogeshhegde/processor-sdk-doc/source/devices/AM62PX/debian/Getting_Started_Guide.rst

 The SD card Image tisdk-debian-bookworm-<machine> provided on the |__SDK_DOWNLOAD_URL__| is all you need to get started and explore Debian on TI microprocessors.

 The Debian Image provided has all the basic packages required to boot with weston as default window manager.
-The user can install any new package using inbuilt 'apt' utility and customize the filesystem as required.
+The user can install any new package by using inbuilt 'apt' utility and customize the filesystem as required.

 Follow the steps mentioned in this page to create an SD Card.